Yuhong123456/DSUA-301-Project-Moodify/README.md

 Try running the [Emotion_Music_Reccommendation.ipynb](./Emotion_Music_Reccommendation.ipynb) file in order.

 #### Expected output
-With taking a photo of a face,
+With taking a picture of a face (either input image as seen below or through device's webcam feature,

 then you can get a picture with emotional label and confidence and the 10 songs from different decades recomended to you.